mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

     without focusing on the infrastructure automation.
 The tool used to provision the resources described in this guide is the Oracle Cloud CLI.

-    Alternatively, the automation can be done using official [Ansible](https://docs.oracle.com/en-us/iaas/tools/oci-ansible-collection/4.25.0/index.html)
+    Alternatively, the automation can be achieved using official [Ansible](https://docs.oracle.com/en-us/iaas/tools/oci-ansible-collection/4.25.0/index.html)
     or [Terraform](https://registry.terraform.io/providers/oracle/oci/latest/docs)
-    modules to achieve the same goal.
+    modules.

 !!! danger "Unsupported Document"
     This guide is created only for Red Hat partners or providers aiming to extend